MySQL 8.4 Reference Manual Including MySQL NDB Cluster 8.4

 In this situation, even though the second transaction's

-consistency level is EVENTUAL
+consistency level is EVENTUAL, because it

 starts executing while the first transaction is already in the